zephyrproject-rtos/zephyr/tests/benchmarks/footprint/README.txt

 minimal (a "do nothing" image that has support for few kernel capabilities)
 -------
 - Idle task is only task in system.
-- Microkernel server is only fiber in system.
 - No system timer support.
 - ISR for the spurious interrupt handling is present.
 - IDT and stack memory sizes are very limited.